pivotal-cf/pcf-release-notes/p1-v1.5/runtime_rn_1_5.md

 By checking the "Disable HTTP traffic to UAA" checkbox, all port 80 traffic to the UAA authentication server will be rejected.

 #### Improved MySQL Service
-MySQL, used by Notifications, Autoscaling, and Apps Manager, ... explain switchboard + improved failure recovery
+MySQL, used by Notifications, Autoscaling, and Apps Manager, has been upgraded with a new proxy tier that has improved availability and a dashboard that displays node health in real time.

 #### API/cf CLI